5 Times It’s Worth Taking a Lower Paying Job to Be Happy

 If any of those are the case, it might be time to start looking elsewhere.

-You deserve to be happy, and while you have to accept that work is work, and not every day is going to be great, you don’t have to accept torturing yourself every day.
+You deserve to be happy, and while you have to accept that work is work and not every day is going to be great, you don’t have to stick with something so draining.

 “National average income: The national average U.S. income in 2021 was $97,962.
 The median U.S. income in 2021 was $69,717.
 Highest paying jobs: Chief executives and nurse anesthetists earned over $200,000 a year on average in 2021, making them the highest paid occupations”